h8d13/KDE-Windows---For-Noobs/README.md

 On even older hardware you might have to set the Sata to AHCI instead of RST.
 Issue is that if you cmos battery is dead every power-out this setting will be default...
 It will also most likely break everything.
 So make sure to change this before installing any OS if available.

-For the drives you have to make sure they are formated in a linux compatible format (ext4, XFS, and Btrfs).

 ---